luizabarros/bakery-shop/README.md

 # Bakery Shop
-A bakery shop website with a modal pop-up and an parallax effect made with HTML, CSS and Javascript.
+A bakery shop website with a modal pop-up and a parallax effect made with HTML, CSS and Javascript.

 [Live Demo] -> https://luizabarros.github.io/bakery-shop/